janimiyarj/MyPortfolio/README.md

 - Improved loan prediction accuracy by optimizing the Random Forest algorithm, achieving an 84% accuracy rate through precision, recall, and F1 score evaluation, providing actionable insights for decision-making.

 ## Education
-- **Master of Science, Big Data Analytics** - San Diego State University (Aug 2023 – May 2025) | GPA: 3.8/4.0
+- **Master of Science, Big Data Analytics** - San Diego State University (Aug 2023 – May 2025) | GPA: 3.85/4.0
 - **Bachelor of Engineering, Electronics and Communication** - Chaitanya Bharathi Institute of Technology (May 2017 – July 2021) | GPA: 3.8/4.0

 ## Certifications
-- [List any certifications relevant to data science or programming]
+- Azure Microsoft Data Engineer Certificate

 ## Acknowledgments
 Thank you for visiting my portfolio!
 Feel free to reach out for collaborations or inquiries.